 Selous is Africa’s oldest and largest protected area.
 This fantastic gallery of images will have you contacting our safari team and packing your bags

-Highlights from an unforgettable 3-day gorilla trek in Rwanda.
+Highlights from an unforgettable 3-day gorilla trek in Rwanda – our safari included so much more than gorillas though

 Everything you need to know about Etosha National Park in Namibia – home of giant white elephants & crowded waterholes during the dry season